All Episodes

 daniel drasin

-Which provided an unexplained week and a half to two weeks of time during which Mars Observer could have photographed these areas on Mars, sent back the photos, and then perhaps political decisions could have been made about what to do about them.
+What the McDaniel report pointed out was that NASA had recently published a revised edition of their protocols, which provided an unexplained week and a half to two weeks of time during which Mars Observer could have photographed these areas on Mars, sent back the photos, and then perhaps political decisions could have been made about what to do about them.

 art bell

-So you're suggesting, then, that they got some early pictures before the orbital maneuvers, they found something shocking, and did something to the Observer?
+So you're suggesting, then, that they got some early pictures before the orbital maneuvers, they found something shocking, and did something to the observer?

 daniel drasin

-We're suggesting that they already know what's there, and that Mars Observe would have allowed them to get a much, much closer look than we've had the opportunity to have in the past, and that they wanted to have the first glimpse to themselves, so to speak, and then decide what to do about it.
+We're suggesting that they already know what's there, and that Mars Observed would have allowed them to get a much, much closer look than we've had the opportunity to have in the past, and that they wanted to have the first glimpse to themselves, so to speak, and then decide what to do about it.

 art bell

-Alright, so if we presume then that these are, as he suspects they might be, evidence of an alien race, then we have to imagine that NASA has concluded we would be so disturbed by that information that we'd all go crazy and wouldn't be able to handle it, and so they're keeping it secret.
+All right, so if we presume then that these are, as he suspects they might be, evidence of an alien race, then we have to imagine that NASA has concluded we would be so disturbed by that information that we'd all go crazy and wouldn't be able to handle it, and so they're keeping it secret.

-Is that probable motivation?
+Is that the probable motivation?

 daniel drasin